KoredeDavid/django-multiple-authentication/docs/source/usage.rst

     from django.urls import path, include # new

     urlpatterns = [
         path("admin/", admin.site.urls),
-    path("accounts/", include("django.contrib.auth.urls")),  # new
+        path("accounts/login/", views.LoginView.as_view(template_name='admin/login.html'), name="login") # new
     ]

 .. admonition:: Remember

-    You can also use your own custom authentication App.
+    You can also use your own custom authentication app.

 We should specify where to redirect the user upon a successful login.
 In other words, once a user has logged in, where should they be sent on the site?